Mohan-this-side/Classify.ai/README.md

 ---

-## 🚀 Core Features
+## Core Features

 ### 1. Interactive Project Manager
 A dedicated AI assistant that provides:
-- **📚 Educational Messages**: Real-time explanations of each processing step
+- **Educational Messages**: Real-time explanations of each processing step
-- **❓ Q&A System**: Ask questions about the workflow and get intelligent answers
+- **Q&A System**: Ask questions about the workflow and get intelligent answers
-- **⏸️ Approval Gates**: Interactive decision points with educational context
+- **Approval Gates**: Interactive decision points with educational context
-- **📊 Progress Updates**: Detailed status updates and completion notifications
+- **Progress Updates**: Detailed status updates and completion notifications

 ### 2. Human-in-the-Loop Control
 Critical decision points where the workflow pauses for user approval: